FLinguenheld/ocrp13-Lettings/readme.md

 ****
 ### Description
-The project purpose is to discover the DevOps practices with CircleCI, DockerHub, Heroku and Sentry.
+The project's purpose is to discover the DevOps practices with CircleCI, DockerHub, Heroku and Sentry.
 This repository contains a basic django application which is automatically built, tested, saved and deployed on each push on main.